-Lincoln University will protect the confidentiality of victims of sexual assaults, domestic violence, dating violence, and stalking to the fullest extent of the law.
-The following programs and offices of Student Activities, Residential Life, Student Development/Civic Engagement, Student Health Services, Athletics, Career and Academic Support Services, LU ROTC, LU Department of Nursing (Ft.
-Wood Campus), LUPD, and the Dean of Students will cooperatively work together to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal University complaint (contact information).
-Additionally, person identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant.
-The University does not publish the name of a crime victim nor specific housing information regarding victims in the LUPD Daily Crime Log.
-Victims may request that directory information on file be removed from public sources.
-Please contact the Director of Residential life at (573) 681-5971 for more information on removing information from public sources.
+Lincoln University will protect the confidentiality of victims of sexual assault, domestic violence, dating violence, and stalking to the fullest extent of the law.
+The following offices will work together to ensure the complainant's health, safety, work, and academic status are protected during a formal complaint: Student Activities, Residential Life, Student Development/Civic Engagement, Student Health Services, Athletics, Career and Academic Support Services, LU ROTC, LU Department of Nursing (Ft.
+Wood Campus), LUPD, and the Dean of Students.

+Victim information will be kept confidential and shared only with those investigating or providing support services.
+The University does not publish victims' names or specific housing information in the LUPD Daily Crime Log.
+Victims can request the removal of directory information from public sources by contacting the Director of Residential Life at (573) 681-5971